Kash’s Corner: A Three Way Deal?—One Huawei CFO, Two Americans, and Two Canadians

 And from my understanding of public reporting, that technology is something that the Chinese government has direct access to.

-Uh, I think everybody and their dog is should know that Huawei and the Chinese Communist Party are not independent, and indeed Huawei is kind of the tip of the spear almost of uh Chinese influence operations because it can basically dig so deeply into the infrastructure of companies of of countries where Huawei operates.
+And indeed, Huawei is kind of the tip of the spear almost of Chinese influence operations because it can basically dig so deeply into the infrastructure of companies, of countries where Huawei operates.

-Before we kind of go into actually Huawei's activities around the world, which I know you've been kind of you were looking into while you were in government, um, I want to do a little bit of a sidebar just about this whole kind of process of extradition.
+Before we kind of go into actually Huawei's activities around the world, which I know you've been kind of, you were looking into while you were in government, I want to do a little bit of a sidebar just about this whole kind of process of extradition.

 It's actually quite interesting.